 Teaching and Assessment

 Assessment is by means of coursework, project work and examinations held at the end of each year.
-MEng and BEng degree classifications are calculated in the same way as for the other civil engineering courses.
+Coursework and project work accounts for around 50 per cent of the marks for each year.

 Find out more about City University London